AceRNorth/gdsims/_sources/tutorials/tutorial5.rst

         300
         400

 The drive mosquitoes will be released at all selected release sites at each release time.
-The method of release site selection will vary depending on the method of release chosen - more details in the User Guide.
+The method of release site selection will vary depending on the method of release chosen - more details in the :doc:`../user_guide/user_guide_root`.
 For this run, new release sites will be randomly chosen upon each release time.

 .. caution::